Catalog tabs on the Manage dashboard

 You can filter searches by session count, power state, registration state, and maintenance mode state.

-From this tab, you can add machines to the catalog, and turn maintenance mode on or off for one or more machines.
+From this tab, you can add machines to the catalog, remove machines from a catalog, and turn maintenance mode on or off for one or more machines.

 By default, maintenance mode is turned off for a machine (marked X).
 Turning on maintenance mode prevents new connections from being made to the machine.
 Users can connect to existing sessions, but they cannot start new sessions.
 You might want to place a machine in maintenance mode before applying patches.